lpossenti/MANworks_ht_curvature/README.md

 - `lib/`     : Main library (to be generated)

 - `src/`     : Example sources
-  - `1_uncoupled/`    			: solve the uncoupled 1d and 3d problems
+  - 1_uncoupled/ : solve the uncoupled 1d and 3d problems
-  - `2_singlebranch/` 			: solve the coupling with single-vessel network
+  - 2_singlebranch/ : solve the coupling with single-vessel network
-  - `3_Ybifurcation/` 			: solve the problem with Y-shaped network - bifurcation
+  - 3_Ybifurcation/ : solve the problem with Y-shaped network - bifurcation
-  - `4_anastomosis/`  			: solve the problem with Y-shaped network - anastomosis
+  - 4_anastomosis/ : solve the problem with Y-shaped network - anastomosis
-  - `5_rhombus/`	  			: solve the problem with rhombus network
+  - 5_rhombus/	: solve the problem with rhombus network
-  - `6_splitted_singlebranch`	: solve the problem splitted single-vessels
+  - 6_splitted_singlebranch	: solve the problem splitted single-vessels
+  - 7_curved_singleBranch: solve the problem with a curved single-vessel network
+  - 8_curved_bifurcation: solve the problem with Y-shaped network - bifurcation
+  - 9_voronoi_network: solve the problem with a complex network

 - `config.mk`: Specify the variable GETFEM_PREFIX for GetFEM++ library

 - `Makefile` : Instruction to install the project (see INSTALLATION)

+- 'Utilities' : other files for problem set up

 ## INSTALLATION
 ### Prerequisites